-74. The main point of an obligation of non-discrimination is that similar situations are to be treated equally with regard to prices, information and other terms, regardless of which provider is involved.
+- 76. The main point of an obligation of non-discrimination is that similar situations are to be treated equally with regard to prices, information and other terms, regardless of which provider is involved.
 Any differences in the terms should therefore be based on objective criteria.
-The obligation of non-discrimination means that providers are able to compete on equal terms, which will have a positive effect on the competition in the market.

-75. In its decision of 13 January 2015, Nkom decided that an obligation of nondiscrimination must be imposed on all providers, irrespective of their size.
-Nkom refers to section 7.2 of the cited decision for the assessments that are upheld for this draft decision.

-76. In order to be able to offer a competitive service, operators must be able to provide endto-end connectivity.
+The obligation of non-discrimination means that providers are able to compete on equal terms, which will have a positive effect on the competition in the market. - 77.
+In its decision of 13 January 2015, Nkom decided that an obligation of non-discrimination must be imposed on all providers, irrespective of their size.
+Nkom refers to section 7.2 of the cited decision for the assessments that are upheld also for this decision. - 78.
+In order to be able to offer a competitive service, operators must be able to provide end-to-end connectivity.
 In practice this means that the operators will be forced to buy termination services from other operators.
 If any of these favour certain buyers of termination, situations where competition is distorted may therefore arise.
 As mentioned earlier, the price controls discussed in section 7.4 will to some extent remedy the competition problems related to price discrimination.
 Providers may still have an incentive to offer more favourable prices and other terms to companies in the same group or to any future partner companies.
 Such discrimination is not addressed through price regulation.
-Nkom also believes discrimination related to terms other than price becomes relevant in that price discrimination is largely prevented by the price obligations.

-77. On this basis, Nkom finds it necessary to impose an obligation of non-discrimination on all providers of call termination on mobile networks.
-To be sufficiently effective, Nkom believes that an obligation of non-discrimination in connection with price and other terms must apply both between external operations (Electronic Communications Act, section 4-7, first paragraph) and between a provider's own internal operations and external operations (Electronic Communications and external operations (Electronic Communications Act, section 4-7, first paragraph) and between a provider's own internal operations and external operations (Electronic Communications Act, section 4-7, second paragraph).
-Nevertheless, this does not apply to any differences in termination charges for on-net and off-net calls, cf. the discussion on this topic above.

-78. An obligation of non-discrimination implies a continuation of existing obligations for those companies that are subject to regulation.
+Nkom also believes discrimination related to terms other than price becomes relevant in that price discrimination is largely prevented by the price obligations. - 79.
+On this basis, Nkom finds it necessary to impose an obligation of non-discrimination on all providers of call termination on mobile networks.
+To be sufficiently effective, Nkom believes that an obligation of non-discrimination in connection with price and other terms must apply both between external operations (Electronic Communications Act, section 4-7, first paragraph) and between a provider's own internal operations and external operations (Electronic Communications Act, section 4-7, second paragraph).
+Nevertheless, this does not apply to any differences in termination charges for on-net and off-net calls, cf. the discussion on this topic above. - 80.
+An obligation of non-discrimination implies a continuation of existing obligations for those companies that are subject to regulation.
 The obligation is new for ICE and Get, as these companies have not previously been subject to regulation.
 In Nkom's view, this obligation is proportionate.
 The remedy can be viewed as a best terms doctrine in that the more favourable terms achieved by a provider will also be reflected in the terms offered other providers.
 In Nkom's opinion, the disadvantages of such a curtailment of providers' scope of action are outweighed by the competition benefits.
-Moreover, Nkom cannot see that other means will be sufficiently able to remedy the relevant competition problems.

-79. Discriminatory terms may reflect abuse of dominance pursuant to section 11 of the Competition Act.
+Moreover, Nkom cannot see that other means will be sufficiently able to remedy the relevant competition problems. - 81.
+Discriminatory terms may reflect abuse of dominance pursuant to section 11 of the Competition Act.
 For the provision to apply to the discriminatory terms, the competition authorities must designate the relevant provider as dominant in the relevant market.
 Moreover, it must be established that discrimination has or is likely to produce anti-competitive effects, reducing predictability for the operators.
 In Nkom's view, the provision's implicit prohibition against discrimination provides insufficient protection against such behaviour.
 Sector-specific ex-ante obligations will also permit frequent and prompt intervention to a greater degree.